Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/JMeter.md

 -   **Token**: This needs to be the assigned unique token for the automation engine and is used to tell RemoteLaunch which engine to actually use for a given test case.
-For JMeter this should be **JMeterX** where 'X' is the version number of the DLL file that you are using.
+For JMeter this should be **JMeter2** as illustrated in the image.

--   Once you have finished, click the "Insert & Close" button and you will be taken back to the Test Automation list page, with JMeter listed as an available automation engine.
+-   Once you have finished, click the **Save** button and you will be taken back to the Test Automation list page, with JMeter listed as an available automation engine.

-### Advanced Settings
+### Configuring the RemoteLaunch Plugin

-You can modify the JMeter configuration for each of the specific automation hosts, by right-clicking on the RemoteLaunch icon in the system tray and choosing "Configuration".
+Next, you will need to modify the JMeter configuration for each of the specific automation hosts, by right-clicking on the RemoteLaunch icon in the system tray and choosing "Configuration".
 That will bring up the RemoteLaunch configuration page.